 Is vet school worth it?

-The purely financial answer is yes — but barely.
-The projected lifetime earnings of a veterinarian compared to the average college grad is $432,000 after taxes versus the $292,000 in cost of paying back student loans.
+The purely financial answer is yes, vet school is worth it — but barely.
+The projected lifetime earnings of a veterinarian compared to the average college grad is $450,000 after taxes versus the $292,000 in cost of paying back student loans.

 To me, that margin is way too close.

 The spread between a veterinarian salary and the average college graduate just isn’t all that compelling.
-Not to mention they start earning a living four years later due to vet school.
+Not to mention they start earning a living four years later due to extensive veterinary education and training.

 Then there’s the psychology between making student loan payments for 20 to 25 years without making a significantly higher salary versus the average college grad.

-Someone looking to pursue a veterinary career must have a true passion for it because making student loan payments will also be a way of life.
+Although it’s a popular career choice in the animal industry, you need a true passion for it because making student loan payments will also be a way of life.
 It might get especially tight if the extra costs of getting married and raising kids comes around.

 Having a clear understanding of how loan repayment works and how to mitigate both the financial and psychological aspects of carrying that amount of debt are both a must.